-The best type of food for long term storage is freeze-dried food.
-The second best being dehydrated food.
+The best type of food for long-term storage is freeze-dried food.
+The second best is dehydrated food.

 Freeze-dried food is better than dehydrated food for long-term storage because it comes with a lower moisture level and therefore a longer shelf life.
 While freeze-drying reduces 98-99% of the water from food, dehydration only reduces 90-95% of water.
 Freeze-dried food also retains more vitamins and minerals (except vitamin C), has better taste and appearance, and doesn’t require cooking to prepare (only water).
 The only downside is that it’s more expensive.